-All our suppliers are currently working on developing more sustainable products.
-The shortage of raw materials and supply difficulties, combined with rising energy costs, are fastening the search for alternative, more sustainable, cost-effective, and local solutions.
+Today, all our suppliers are working on greener, more energy-efficient products, and the shortage of raw materials, supply difficulties and rising energy prices are accelerating the search for greener, more economical and local alternatives.

-In our scope 1 and 2 emissions, we are taking actions to decarbonize our industrial processes.
-Our top priority is to consume less and more efficiently.
-Although these scopes account for less than 5 % of our carbon footprint, they are a priority because we have the ability to take direct action.
-We are the only ones who can change and we must lead the project.
-In France, we have joined the Bpifrance Decarbonization Accelerator program to make further progress in this area even though 100 % of French electricity contracts already come from renewable sources, primarily hydro.
-Internationally, we are implementing renewable energy contracts and energy conservation initiatives.
-The majority of our sites are in the process of converting to LED and/or are planning to have an insulation diagnosis.
-Photovoltaic panels are also installed at our California and Poland sites, and Canada primarily uses hydropower.
+We ourselves are involved in the decarbonisation of our industrial processes in terms of scopes 1 and 2.
+Our priority is to consume less and consume better.
+Even if these scopes represent less than 5 % of our carbon impact, they are a priority because we have the means to act directly.
+Their development depends solely on us, and we must lead by example!
+In France, we have joined Bpifrance's Decarbonisation Accelerator to make further progress in this area, even though 100 % of French electricity contracts already come from renewable sources, mainly hydro.
+Internationally, we are rolling out renewable energy and energy consumption reduction initiatives.
+The majority of our sites are committed to switching to LEDs and/or carrying out insulation diagnostics.
+Photovoltaic panels have also been installed at our sites in California and Poland, and Canada uses mainly hydroelectric power.

-Supporting our clients’ economic and energy transition drives our growth strategy.
-Some of them are also powerful catalysts for our own transformation.
-Schneider Electric, for example, encouraged us to join the Global Compact in 2012.
-After helping us develop a method for calculating our carbon impact, this global leader is now supporting us in ramping up our decarbonization efforts through the Zero Carbon project.
+Supporting our customers' economic and energy transition is driving our growth strategy.
+Some of them are also strong drivers of our transformation.
+This is the case with Schneider Electric, which already encouraged us to join the Global Compact in 2012.
+After helping us define the method for calculating our carbon impact, this world leader is now supporting us in accelerating our decarbonisation through the Zero Carbon project.